 - Click OK.

-right.
-Edit this settings and remove all of the members listed.
-Make sure that you do not unselect the option to define the
+Edit these settings and remove all of the members listed.
+Make sure that you do not unselect the option to define the setting.